 (Love this movie?
 Watch the sequel, A Dog’s Journey!)

 2. Marley & Me (2008)

-In Marley & Me, starring Owen Wilson and Jennifer Aniston, a dog seems set on being named the “worst dog in the world.”
-Until he starts teaching his pet parents valuable life lessons.
+In Marley & Me, starring Owen Wilson and Jennifer Aniston, a dog seems determined to be named the “worst dog in the world.”
+That is, until he starts teaching his pet parents valuable life lessons.
 Based on a memoir about a man and his dog, Marley & Me is a funny, yet bittersweet look at all the lovable and frustrating behaviors dogs’ exhibit.
 Marley’s own bad acts range from tearing up cushions to sniffing guests a little too closely to swallowing a gold necklace.
 Follow along as Marley moves from middle age into “retirement.”
-Additional note: Clyde who portrays Marley received Bil-Jac food and treats on set as a special reward for all his Oscar-worthy acting.
+Additional note: Clyde, who portrays Marley, received Bil-Jac dog food and treats on set as a special reward for all his Oscar-worthy acting.

 In this animated classic, a dog returns from heaven to seek revenge on his killer.
-A note of caution: this film does contain the animated dogs involved in violence, death, drinking, smoking, and gambling.
-Lead dog voices are provided by the comedic team of Burt Reynolds and Dom DeLuise.
+A note of caution: this film does contain animated dogs involved in violence, death, drinking, smoking, and gambling.
 Set in New Orleans in 1939, the film begins with dogs Charlie and Itchy escaping a dog pound and returning to a bayou riverboat casino.
 With a little help from an orphan girl who can talk to animals, Charlie eventually earns a place in heaven.
 Drawing its inspiration from a number of movies, including It’s a Wonderful Life and Little Miss Marker, All Dogs Go to Heaven teaches that no matter who they are, people can always change for the better.

 6. Bolt (2008)